BradJones-3/bookish-carnival/README.md

 * The colour scheme I opted to use was based on many taverns within the MMO franchise but the colours specifically chosen was from this picture found from a popular game called Hearthstone. ![Hearthstone Box](assets/testing-images/hearthstone.png)

+* The colour scheme is consistent throughout the whole website to allow a constant flow for the user.

 ### Typography

+* The text I used throughout the website was https://fonts.google.com/specimen/Teko with sans serif as a back up should GoogleFonts not be able to connect.

 ## Features

 ### Design Features

+* The navbar when viewing the website on smaller devices will be hidden with a slide out sidenav menu when the user presses the menu icon allowing the website not to be cluttered and hard to read.
+The link will react as to whether the user is logged in on the website or if they are logged out.
+This is shown by when the user is logged in to the website the links shown to them will be;
+ * Home
+ * Profile
+ * Add New Term
+ * Log Out
+ * Contact Us

+* For users viewing the website when logged out the links shown to those will be;
+ * Home
+ * Log In
+ * Register
+ * Contact Us

+* The website is visible on all devices

+* The footer holds icons to the developers GitHub and LinkedIn pages with the appropriate icons.
+It also shows an envelope icon that will direct the user to the Contact Us form.

 ### Existing Features